G. F. Newman: Opinions

 In May 1994 Newman gave a half-hour Opinions lecture televised on Channel 4 and subsequently published in The Independent as "Wisdom Needs No Votes".

 Trading The Future

 Trading The Future was initially published by Macdonald in the UK in a hardcover edition in 1991.
 It was subsequently re-released as Circle of Poison, in 1995.
 See the related topic, Circle of Poison.

 For the Greater Good

-A three-part Whitehall drama TV series, with the titles (Member, Mandarin, Minister) reflecting the perspectives of the three principal protagonists (a British Member of Parliament, a Whitehall Civil Servant, and a Government Minister, respectively).
+For the Greater Good was a three-part Whitehall drama TV series, with the titles (Member, Mandarin, Minister) reflecting the perspectives of the three principal protagonists (a British Member of Parliament, a Whitehall Civil Servant, and a Government Minister, respectively).
 It was first aired on the BBC in 1991.
-Theme music was by Orchestral Manoeuvres in the Dark.
+The theme music was by Orchestral Manoeuvres in the Dark.

 The Nation's Health

-The Nation's Health is a 4 episode TV series written by G.F.Newman based on his book of the same name, originally broadcast on the fledgling Channel 4 UK TV channel in 1983.
+The Nation's Health is a four-episode TV series written by Newman based on his book of the same name, originally broadcast on the fledgling Channel 4 UK TV channel in 1983.
 The series consists of four episodes titled Acute, Decline, Chronic, and Collapse.